gabigor1/project-2/README.md

 ![Recipes](src/assets/recipes.png)

-## Win
+## Wins

 The biggest win was to use 2 URL APIs to get the recipes with all the data we need.
-Also to limit the number the recipes you receive with the ingredients selected before we received hundreds of recipes so we limited to 10
+Also to limit the number the recipes you receive with the ingredients selected before we received hundreds of recipes so we limited to 10.

 ## Challenges

 This was the second project for the course.
-In this project, we have to request the API of Spoonacular to get the list of recipes using the ingredients as references, it was tricky, we had to adjust the API URL to accept the ingredients for the research.
+In this project, we had to request the API of Spoonacular to get the list of recipes using the ingredients as references, it was tricky, we had to adjust the API URL to accept the ingredients for the research.
 One of the problems we had at the beginning was when we tried to make to find recipes with multiple ingredients, we had to make an array with the ingredients which later we transform in a string to use in the request to get the recipes.

 ## Lessons

-It was my first pair code project, each of us has differences in coding, styling, and ideas.
-The most important thing I learn is the importance to communicate and divide the task with your team.
+It was my first pair code project, each of us had differences in coding, styling, and ideas.
+The most important thing I learned is the importance to communicate and divide the task with your team.
 Planning and drawing our project to don't lose time while coding.